-- Primarily responsible for approving the selection of the: (i) Management led by the CEO, and (ii) control functions lead by the Risk Officer, Compliance Officer, and Country Audit Head, to the extent allowed by company policies; - Establish an effective performance evaluation framework that will ensure that the Management, including the Chief Executive Officer or his equivalent, and personnel's performance is at par with the standards set by the Board and Senior Management; - Identify the Corporation's various stakeholders, promote cooperation between them and the Corporation in creating wealth, growth and sustainability, and provide a mechanism on the fair treatment and protection of stakeholders; and - Have the overall responsibility in ensuring that transactions with related parties are handled in a sound and prudent manner, with integrity, and in compliance with applicable laws and regulations to protect the interest of policyholders, members, plan holders, card holders, claimants, creditors and other stakeholders; including: - To observe good governance and approve an overarching policy on the handling of RPTs to ensure that there is effective compliance with existing laws, rules and regulations at all times, that these are conducted on an arm's length basis, and that no stakeholder is unduly disadvantaged.
+- Primarily responsible for approving the selection and assessing the performance of the: (i) Management led by the CEO, and (ii) control functions lead by the Chief Risk Officer, Chief Compliance Officer, and Chief Finance Officer, to the extent allowed by company policies; - Establish an effective performance evaluation framework that will ensure that the Management, including the Chief Executive Officer or his equivalent, and personnel's performance is at par with the standards set by the Board and Senior Management; - Identify the Corporation's various stakeholders, promote cooperation between them and the Corporation in creating wealth, growth and sustainability, and provide a mechanism on the fair treatment and protection of stakeholders; and - Have the overall responsibility in ensuring that transactions with related parties are handled in a sound and prudent manner, with integrity, and in compliance with applicable laws and regulations to protect the interest of policyholders, members, plan holders, card holders, claimants, creditors and other stakeholders; including: - To observe good governance and approve an overarching policy on the handling of RPTs to ensure that there is effective compliance with existing laws, rules and regulations at all times, that these are conducted on an arm's length basis, and that no stakeholder is unduly disadvantaged.
 A group-wide RPT policy shall be adopted, encompassing all entries within the group, taking into account their size, structure, risk profile and complexity of operations. - To approve all material RPTs, those that cross the materiality threshold, and write-off of material exposures to related parties, and submit the same for confirmation by majority vote of the stockholders in the annual stockholders' meeting.
-Any renewal or material changes in the terms and conditions of RPTs shall also be approved by the board of directors. - To receive reports on breaches of internal limits or sub-limits for individual and aggregate exposures to a related party and for aggregate exposures to all related parties and decide whether to accept the exposure or to take steps to address the breaches, as may be necessary, and to duly document the foregoing in the minutes of the meetings.
+Any renewal or material changes in the terms and conditions of RPTs shall also be approved by the board of directors. - To receive reports on breaches of internal limits or sub-limits for individual and aggregate exposures to a related party and for aggregate exposures to all related parties, and decide whether to accept the

-- To delegate to appropriate management committee the approval of RPTs that are below the materiality threshold, subject to confirmation by the board of directors. - To establish an effective system to:

-a.
-Determine, identify and monitor related parties and RPTs; b.
-Continuously review and evaluate existing relationships between and among businesses and counterparties; and c.
-Identify, measure, monitor and control risks arising from RPT; and. d.
-Approve any changes in the policies and procedures regarding the foregoing. - To maintain adequate capital against risks associated with exposure to related parties.
-In this regard, material risks arising from RPTs shall be considered in the capital planning process. - To oversee the integrity, independence, and effectiveness of the policies and procedures for whistleblowing. - To ensure that senior management addresses legitimate issues on RPT that are raised. - To ensure that staff who raise concerns are protected from detrimental treatment or reprisals. - To constitute an RPT Committee. - To oversee and assess the cybersecurity risk and threats to the Corporation and approve or challenge Management's recommended measure to address cybersecurity and monitor Management's implementation of such measures. - c.
+- exposure or to take steps to address the breaches, as may be necessary, and to duly document the foregoing in the minutes of the meetings. - To delegate to appropriate management committee the approval of RPTs that are below the materiality threshold, subject to confirmation by the board of directors. - o To establish an effective system to: - a.
+Determine, identify and monitor related parties and RPTs; - b.
+Continuously review and evaluate existing relationships between and among businesses and counterparties; and - c.
+Identify, measure, monitor and control risks arising from RPT; and. - d.
+Approve any changes in the policies and procedures regarding the foregoing. - To maintain adequate capital against risks associated with exposures to related parties.
+In this regard, material risks arising from RPTs shall be considered in the capital planning process. - To oversee the integrity, independence, and effectiveness of the policies and procedures for whistleblowing. - To ensure that senior management addresses legitimate issues on RPT that are raised. - To ensure that staff who raise concerns are protected from detrimental treatment or reprisals. - o To constitute an RPT Committee. - c.
 Duties and Responsibilities of a Director